-Many espressos have quite a bitter taste because it’s brewed with a dark roast.
-Darker roasted beans have a more bitter taste than lighter roasts.
+Many espressos have quite a bitter taste because they’re brewed with a dark roasted bean.
+Darker roasted beans have a more bitter taste notes than lighter roasts.
 That’s because of a few reasons:

 - There are a lot of different compounds and oils in coffee beans.
 These react differently with different roast levels.
 They don’t all ‘roast’ at the same rate and temperatures.
 Some of the compounds are volatile which basically means they can evaporate.
 With roasting, there is a tremendous pressure within the bean.
 That pressure can rupture the cell walls and let out some of the compounds before they ever get to your cup of coffee.
 The compounds that are released first are the ones that give light roasted coffee its fruity, acidic taste.
 With darker roasted coffee those tastes are gone which would otherwise balance out the bitterness.

 - A dark roasted bean is also easier to extract.
 The heat and internal pressure that happen during roasting break down the cell walls.
 That means the dark beans are more porous.
 Water can get into the grounds easier and extract them.
 The bitter compounds are the last ones to dissolve into the water.
 Because it’s easier for the water to get in, it can dissolve the bitter compounds easier than with lighter roasted beans.

 - If you want to try something lighter roasted, start with beans that are meant for espresso like these on Amazon.

 For many people espresso has to be made with dark roasted beans because that’s the taste they expect from an espresso.
 However, if it’s too bitter for your taste, there are some things you can try: